Outsource or Temp Agencies? Balancing Outsourced and Inhouse Resources to Achieve Higher Performance and Greater Efficiency

 To find the right balance, more companies are turning to outside partners that can provide the people, processes and technology to run a successful material movement operation.
 This allows the company to focus on what it does best—growing its business—while a reliable partner manages the organization’s complex blend of operations, labor, workflow and automation.

-“The level of complexity and specialization of the logistics operation and its material movement solution have both grown significantly over the last decade,” says Jeremy Wisdom, senior solutions consultant, warehouse management services at Canon Business Process Services (Canon).
-“Companies realize that there are significant costs associated with an in-house logistics operation, and that it’s truly more of a ‘specialized service’ they may not want to continue to manage.”
+“The level of complexity and specialization of the logistics operation and its material movement solution have both grown significantly over the last decade,” says Jeremy Wisdom, senior internal logistics solution consultant at Canon.
+“Companies realize that there are significant costs associated with an in-house logistics operation, and that it’s truly more of a ‘specialized service’ they may be unable to effectively manage.”

 The good news is that there are expert-level resources available to step in and help.
 Here are five questions that will help you determine whether it’s time to explore new options:

-Do we want to retain some level of physical onsite control of the logistics process?
+Do we want to retain some level of physical onsite control of the internal logistics process?

 Is our product or service complex enough to warrant a dedicated provider?

-“As organizations grow in complexity, increase their SKU counts, work with more suppliers and manage rapidly-changing deadlines and requirements,” says James Flora, solutions consultant, warehouse & distribution at Canon, “they should really explore having a dedicated provider, that understands logistics and all of the related equipment, technology, people and best practices and processes that go into it.”
+“As organizations grow in complexity, increase their SKU counts, work with more suppliers and manage rapidly-changing deadlines and requirements,” says James Flora, solutions consultant, internal logistics at Canon, “they should really explore having a dedicated provider, that understands logistics and all of the related equipment, technology, people and best practices and processes that go into it.”

 Do we have the appropriate, experienced support resources on our team?